MailTape/MailTape-v1/_posts/2017-10-29-Cassie-Kinoshi.md

 ## Moses Boyd Exodus — Nocturne
 _Sanjay_: **"**I feel there's a lot more music to come from [Moses Boyd](http://www.mosesboyd.co.uk/) & Co. and it's been a pretty exciting experience hearing them live every time I've had the opportunity.
 While evocative of the night, I think this works just as well for a (very early?)
 Sunday morning!**"**

 <p id="outroduction">That's all for today.
-Thanks for listening and much love to [Cassie Kinoshi](http://www.cassiekinoshi.com/) for being our guest, and to [Anaïs Caura](https://vimeo.com/anaismarthecaura) for this episode's beautiful illustration!</p>
+Thanks for listening and much love to [Cassie Kinoshi](http://www.cassiekinoshi.com/) for being our guest, and to [Anaïs Caura](https://vimeo.com/anaismarthecaura) for this episode's beautiful illustration!
+And check out her groovy animations on our [Facebook](https://www.facebook.com/MailTape/) and [Twitter](https://twitter.com/MailTape) feeds!</p>